A specially designed villa from the early 20th century with outhouses and a heated

 The first floor

-At the top of the wooden staircase, a landing space connects to three bedrooms and a bathroom.
-The biggest bedroom has an alcove.
-Wood strip flooring extends across the rooms on this level.
+At the top of the wooden staircase, a landing leads to three bedrooms and a bathroom.
+The largest of the bedrooms features an alcove.
+The floors on this level are covered with thin wood stripped flooring.

 The second floor

-A landing space with a large storage cupboard with a sliding door connects to two bedrooms and a shower room.
-The first bedroom has a dormer window with a view of the church and the old town centre.
-The second room has sloping attic ceilings and is bathed in natural light from a roof window.
-Each room has a cast-iron radiator.
-The rest of the second floor needs to be converted.
+The landing, equipped with a large cupboard boasting a sliding door, leads to two bedrooms and a shower room.
+The first bedroom has a dormer window offering a view of the church and the old town.
+The second bedroom, located in the attic, is bathed in light through a skylight.
+Each room is equipped with a cast iron radiator.
+The rest of the attic space can be converted as required.

 The annexes

 There is a garage that is 12 metres long and 4.5 metres wide.
 There is also a secondary dwelling that needs to be renovated.
-This dwelling offers an 80m² floor area and includes a games room, two bedrooms, a kitchen, a bathroom and a lavatory.
-A technical installations room that houses a boiler completes the series of annexes.
+This dwelling offers an approximately 80m² floor area and includes a games room, two bedrooms, a kitchen, a bathroom and a lavatory.
+A technical installations room houses a boiler in the basement.
 The heating system needs to be renovated.

 The basement